bertvv/ansible-role-el7/README.md

 - The playbook [`test.yml`](tests/test.yml) is minimal.
 It applies the role to a VM, but doesn't set any variables
 - The playbook [`test-full.yml`](tests/test_full.yml) sets all role variables.

 For testing the installation of an SSH key, a key pair is provided in `tests/sshkey`.
+It goes without saying that you should never use this key pair in a production machine!
 You should be able to log in with:

 ```
 ssh -i tests/sshkey/admin_key -p 2222 admin@127.0.0.1